-- Establish a faculty advisor and meet together at least once per semester. - Complete and follow the approved Program of Study. - Propose fieldwork and schedule a proposal meeting by the end of winter semester in year-one. - Pass individual courses with a grade of at least a C- and maintain a 3.0 GPA.
+Meet with faculty advisor at minimum once per semester.

-- Complete course work on a timetable consistent with your Program of Study. - Complete fieldwork and other deliverables on a timetable consistent with your Program of Study. - Complete graduation requirements by the end of year-two, and include the completion of the exit survey, fieldwork, written exam, and all other reports and deliverables.
+- Complete and follow the approved Program of Study.
+Update Program of Study as needed and discuss MPH certificates options, if desired. - Propose field experience and schedule a proposal meeting by the end of winter semester in year-one.
+Occasionally a student may need to adjust the timeline of the field experience due to other obligations during spring/summer of year-one.
+In these rare circumstances to maintain satisfactory progress, students have discussed with their advisor an alternative schedule, with the plan for field experience being completed before August of their second year. - Pass individual courses with a grade of at least a C- and maintain a 3.0 GPA. - Complete course work on a timetable consistent with your Program of Study - Complete field experience report and other deliverables on a timetable consistent with your Program of Study. - Start an e-portfolio in year-1 and maintain the e-portfolio throughout the program. - Complete graduation requirements by the end of year-two, and include the completion of the exit survey, field experience report, post-field experience self-assessment, and all other reports and deliverables.